CMB-S4/s4mapbasedsims/202102_design_tool_run/README.md

 CMB and foreground maps are generated applying the mapmaking step in map domain to the [full sky, bandpass-integrated and beam-convolved input map based simulations](https://github.com/CMB-S4/s4mapbasedsims/tree/master/202102_design_tool_input#input-components).
 See their documentation for details about all the models used.
-We have just 1 split, i.e. there is no weighting done for CMB and foregrounds.
+There is no weighting done for CMB and foregrounds.

 We have 1 map per tube for each of 3 components (with link to TOML configuration file):